-Jack Ma often speak about the 3 stages of a career
+Jack Ma often speaks about the 3 stages of a career.

 A good boss is like a second father or mother.
 They’ll nurture you to fulfil your maximum potential.

-Bonus: Can I speak to other people in this team? (take them out for coffee)
+10. Can I speak to other people in this team? (take them out for coffee)

-The interview process is often plastic.
+Job interviews are an entry point into the company and its culture.
+However, the interview process is often plastic.
 Companies hide their darkest skeletons, showing you only whats glossy and beautiful.